OutOfSyncStudios/uriel/README.md

 ```

 ### Configuration
-The configuration object which is passed to Uriel must contain the following (with defaults provided below):
+The configuration parameter expects and object that contains the following (with defaults provided below):
 ```
 {
   server: {